 HMC is well aware of its fine record over the years for the City of Hamburg, and takes its responsibility for the region very seriously.

 HMC has been engaged for many years in activities aimed at giving young people a good start in professional life by means of training and qualification.
 It continuously takes on up to 20 trainees in 5 different professional areas.
 And alongside these conventional positions in vocational education and training, the company also offers university students places within the “dual system”.
-HMC received the “5 star award” in the competition for “Hamburg’s best training companies" in 2015 and 2017.
+In the "Hamburg's Best Training Companies 2019" competition, HMC was awarded the "5-Star Seal" for the third time after 2015 and 2017.
 The competition was launched by Professor Werner Sarges of the Helmut Schmidt University Hamburg, the IMWF Institute for Management and Economic Research, Hamburger Abendblatt, and PR Consultancy Faktenkontor.

 HMC participates regularly in vocational guidance programmes, in order to recruit suitable young talents.
 It offers interested school students a wide range of information platforms, such as internships, and participates in nationwide campaigns such as “Girls' Day – Future Prospects for Girls” and “Boys' Day – Future Prospects for Boys”.